 Our hospitals are over-filled and our health system is struggling to cope with illnesses that are highly correlated to the lack of essential vitamins, minerals and trace elements in our diet.
-The availability of these nutrients is determined to a large extent by the integrity of the soil food-web and the microbe bridge, which in turn are dependent on active soil sequestration of dissolved organic carbon.
+The availability of these nutrients is determined to a large extent by the integrity of the soil food-web and the effective functioning of the microbe bridge, which in turn are dependent on active soil sequestration of liquid carbon.